 - If not, install the latest drivers for your network device download from the manufacturer’s website and check if that solves the issue.

 Boot your PC in Safe Mode Networking

-Did these solutions fix DNS server not responding windows 10?
-Let us know on comments below.
+Did these solutions fix the DNS server not responding to Windows 10?
+Let us know in the comments below.
 Also read: